 The marijuana licensing authority will develop regulations requiring growers, manufacturers, distributors and retailers to comply with state and federal environmental laws, including the Clean Water Act and the Porter-Cologne Water Quality Control Act, among others.
 In addition to the water supply and quality regulations impacting growers, cannabis manufacturers and distributors will have to comply with California’s storm water permit requirements (both as part of construction and later operations), waste discharge requirements and other water quality regulations.

-Regulations and Enforcement
+Environmental Regulations and Enforcement

 As expected, cannabis cultivation, manufacturing and distribution will be subject to the full panoply of state and local environmental laws and regulations, including the California Environmental Quality Act.
 Compliance with DFW requirements, including streambed alteration agreements, will also be required.
 All cannabis operators in the retail and distribution chain will need to be mindful of Proposition 65, which regulates substances that cause cancer; marijuana smoke was added to the Prop 65 list in 2009.
 Cannabis product manufacturers should also be mindful that certain food additives may also implicate Prop 65 warning requirements.